-The latest available data from Cambridgeshire County Council Road Safety Team is December 2017.
+The latest available data from Cambridgeshire County Council Road Safety Team is April 2018.

-The number of people killed or seriously injured in road traffic collisions has decreased by 2% compared to the same period 12 months previously.
+The number of people killed or seriously injured in road traffic collisions has increased by 9 compared to the same period 12 months previously.
+However it must be noted that the data available to us is only that up to April 2018.